 29-year-old programmer Suzuki Ichirou finds himself transported into a fantasy RPG.
-Within the game, he's a 15-year-old named Satou.
+Within the game, he's a 15-year-old named Satuu.
 At first he thinks he's dreaming, but his experiences seem very real.
 Due to a powerful ability he possesses with limited use, he ends up wiping out an army of lizard men and becomes a high leveled adventurer.
-Satou decides to hide his level, and plans to live peacefully and meet new people.
-However, developments in the game's story, such as the return of a demon king, may cause a nuisance to Satou's plans.
+Satuu decides to hide his level, and plans to live peacefully and meet new people.
+However, developments in the game's story, such as the return of a demon king, may cause a nuisance to Satuu's plans.

-Premise: Character gets transported to another world as OP (overpowered) character.
-The main character has no distinctive quality other than being overly cautious and doesn't like pain, which contrasts greatly with the level of over-kill he is.
+The main character gets transported to another world as an OP (overpowered) character.
+He has no distinctive quality other than being overly cautious and doesn't like pain, which contrasts greatly with the level of over-kill he is.
 Kind of like, although getting slashed with a sword would feel as bad as getting a paper cut, he still doesn't want a paper cut.
 I mean, would you?
 As a result, rather than spending time getting into battles, he becomes a full-time tourist of this world.
-As he slowly learns about the world through: food, crafting, skills, magic, trade, politics, religion, etc. the reader does to.
+As he slowly learns about the world through: food, crafting, skills, magic, trade, politics, religion, etc. the reader does too.

 Story: Since this story is like a slice of life, there honestly really isn't much of an overarching story.
 There are some sub-stories that are interesting due to the "all-map" skill that the main character has.
 Basically, he can track what everyone is doing from a 3rd person perspective.
 (Think of tactics games such as Final Fantasy Tactics Advance, or Fire Emblem) As such, he also plays the role of strategist when confronting battles and problems on large scales.
 Other than the slice of life feeling of the story, this is my favorite aspect.
 The large-scale tactics are well done in my opinion.
 Hence an 8 for story despite the lacking overarching story.